 In addition, in January 2017, we entered into a Stock Purchase Agreement with Calithera for the purchase of 1.7 million common shares of Calithera for an aggregate purchase price of \$8.0 million in cash, or \$4.65 per share.
 We completed the purchase of the shares on January 30, 2017 when the closing price on The Nasdaq Stock Market was \$6.75 per share.
 The shares we acquired were registered under the Securities Act of 1933 on the purchase date and there were no security specific restrictions for these shares, and therefore the value of the 1.7 million shares acquired by us was \$11.6 million.
 We paid total consideration of \$53.0 million to Calithera, composed of the \$45.0 million upfront license fee and the \$8.0 million stock purchase price.
-Of the \$53.0 million, \$11.6 million was allocated to our stock purchase in Calithera and was recorded within long term investments on the consolidated balance sheets and \$41.4 million was allocated to research and development expense on the consolidated statement of operations during the year ended December 31, 2017.
-The fair market value of our long term investment in Calithera as of December 31, 2019 and 2018 was \$9.8 million and \$6.9 million, respectively.
+Of the \$53.0 million, \$11.6 million was allocated to our stock purchase in Calithera and was recorded within long term investments and \$41.4 million was allocated to research and development expense.
+The fair market value of our long term investment in Calithera as of December 31, 2020 and 2019 was \$8.4 million and \$9.8 million, respectively.

-We have concluded Calithera is not a VIE because it has sufficient equity to finance its activities without additional subordinated financial support and its at-risk equity holders have the characteristics of a controlling financial interest.
-As of December 31, 2019, we owned approximately 3% of the outstanding shares of Calithera common stock and there are several other stockholders who hold larger positions of Calithera.
+We concluded Calithera is not a VIE because it has sufficient equity to finance its activities without additional subordinated financial support and its at-risk equity holders have the characteristics of a controlling financial interest.
+As of December 31, 2020, we owned approximately 2% of the outstanding shares of Calithera common stock and there are several other stockholders who hold larger positions of Calithera.
 As we do not hold a significant position of the voting shares of Calithera and lack the qualitative characteristics associated with the ability to exercise significant influence, our ownership interest does not meet the criteria to be accounted for as an equity method investment.
-We intend to hold the investment in Calithera for the foreseeable future, and thereby have classified the investment within long term investments on the accompanying consolidated balance sheets.
-Under guidance implemented by ASU No. 2016-01, the investment is marked to market through earnings in each reporting period.
-Prior to implementation, the unrealized gains and losses on our investment in Calithera were recorded in accumulated other comprehensive income (loss).
-To adopt ASU No. 2016-01, the January 1, 2018 accumulated deficit balance decreased by \$2.8 million to reflect these prior period unrealized gains.
-For the year ended December 31, 2019, 2018 and 2017, we recorded an unrealized gain of \$2.9 million, an unrealized loss of \$7.5 million, and an unrealized gain of \$2.8 million, respectively, based on the change in fair value of Calithera's common stock during these periods.
+We intend to hold the investment in Calithera for the foreseeable future and therefore, are accounting for our shares held in Calithera at fair value, and the investment is marked to market through earnings in each reporting period.
+Given our intent to hold the investment for the foreseeable future, we have classified the investment within long term investments on the accompanying consolidated balance sheets.
+For the years ended December 31, 2020, 2019 and 2018, we recorded an unrealized loss of \$1.4 million, an unrealized gain of \$2.9 million, and an unrealized loss of \$7.5 million, respectively, based on the change in fair market value of Calithera's common stock during these periods.

-Research and development expenses for the years ended December 31, 2019, 2018 and 2017 also included \$17.9 million, \$12.0 million and \$23.4 million, respectively, of additional development costs incurred pursuant to the Calithera agreement.
-At December 31, 2019 and 2018, a total of \$1.1 million and \$2.6 million, respectively, of such costs were included in accrued and other liabilities on the consolidated balance sheets.
+Research and development expenses for the years ended December 31, 2020, 2019 and 2018 also included \$8.9 million, \$17.9 million and \$12.0 million, respectively, of additional development costs incurred pursuant to the Calithera agreement.
+At December 31, 2020 and 2019, a total of \$0.6 million and \$1.1 million, respectively, of such costs were included in accrued and other liabilities on the consolidated balance sheets.